Edward Wellington Pahala Tambunan

-Edward Wellington Pahala "Tam" Tambunan (popularly misspelled as Edward Waldemar Pahala Tambunan) (14 January 1928 — 17 January 2006) was an Indonesian military figure and politician who became the Governor of North Sumatra from 1978 until 1983.
+Edward Wellington Pahala "Tam" Tambunan (popularly mistaken as Edward Waldemar Pahala Tambunan) (14 January 1928 – 17 January 2006) was an Indonesian military figure and politician who became the Governor of North Sumatra from 1978 to 1983.

 Early life

 Tambunan was born on 14 January 1928 in the small town of Balige, North Sumatra.
 He began his education in the Hollandsch-Inlandsche School (Dutch school for native students), and continued his studies at the Agricultural Junior High School.